jschuett/TPF-JAM-TOOLS/README.md

 ----
 ## Bugs
-For any bug, issue, or suggestion, please open an issue [here](https://github.com/jschuett/TPF-JAM-TOOL/discussions).
+For any bug report, or suggestion, please open an issue [here](https://github.com/jschuett/TPF-JAM-TOOL/discussions).

 ---